Non-stop flights to Manila (MNL)

 From San Francisco, you can fly non-stop with Philippine Airlines or United Airlines (Star Alliance).

 From Seattle / Tacoma, direct flights are offered by Philippine Airlines.
-This is a seasonal route that starts in October and ends in April.

 Flights from Vietnam to Manila